Joanna I of Naples: Accession

 King Robert died on 20 January 1343, at the age of 67, after 34 years as king of Naples.
 Two days later, Andrew was knighted and his marriage to Joanna was consummated in accordance with the late king's last wishes.
 Thereafter, they mainly met with each other only at important state and religious ceremonies.
 Otherwise, they went to separate churches, they visited separate places and Joanna even forbade her husband to enter her bedchamber without her permission.
-The fifteen-year-old Andrew did not have his own treasury and Joanna's courtiers controlled his daily spendings.
+The fifteen-year-old Andrew did not have his own treasury and Joanna's courtiers controlled his daily spending.

 When writing about the political situation in the Regno after Robert's death, Petrarch described Joanna and Andrew as "two lambs entrusted to the care of a multitude of wolves, and I see a kingdom without a king".
 Most political factors resented the establishment of the regency council.
 Joanna approached Pope Clement VI and asked him to grant the title of king to her husband, most probably because she wanted to secure the Hungarian Angevins' support to shorten the term of her minority.
 The Pope regarded the establishment of the regency council as a usurpation of his sovereign rights, but he wanted to control the administration of Naples.
 He rejected Joanna's proposal, but he rarely addressed letters directly to the council.